 I wonder how things were for her that night.
-I don’t know if she was sleeping.
+I didn’t know if she was sleeping.
 Do skeletons sleep?
+I wondered.
 Maybe she was just lying there.
 I don’t know how it feels to be a skeleton.
 I ask her, she tries to explain, but she can’t talk.

 That morning I feel like a million dollars.
-Bright blue overhead, I piss a river on the honeysuckle, I’m hungry like you wouldn’t believe, I got my baby back, I got my baby back.
+Bright blue overhead, I piss a river on the honeysuckle fence, I’m hungry like you wouldn’t believe, I got my baby back, I got my baby back.
 Oh man.

 Remember how I got that dolphin’s skull, I tell her.
 That time on Saint Randolph?
 That’s what we need to do for you.

 This baby dolphin had died and washed up on the beach.

 A baby, but it had to be seven feet long and weigh three hundred pounds.
 You could smell it from anywhere on the island.
 The flies were after it pretty good.